PureStorage-OpenConnect/Oracle-on-Kubernetes-with-Portworx/README.md

 ## Kubernetes Environment
-**Oracle-on-Kubernets** has been tested on Kubernetes v1.17 but should also work on more recent Kubernetes versions.
+The examples has been tested on Kubernetes v1.17 but should also work on more recent Kubernetes versions.

 ## Oracle Database Versions